htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/client/README.md

 installation.
 If you want to control the exact server the client uses, these are the locations the client will search (in order) for a server executable:
 - The `CN_LSP_SERVER` environment variable
-- The path `../server/bin/debug-server` - when running the client in development mode, this path is well-defined, pointing to the [debugging harness](../server/bin/debug-server) defined in this repo
 - On the current `PATH`, for an executable named `cn-lsp-server`

 If the client can't find a server in one of these places, it will report an